 Hilton Phuket Arcadia Resort & Spa

 Another large resort with an excellent spa is the Hilton Phuket Arcadia.
 The hotel is located just across the Karon Beach road, in a tropical garden where many of the rooms have a seafront view.
-It is a family-friendly resort with five outdoor swimming pools, a two-leveled water slide, a kids club with trampoline and ballroom, several restaurants, three tennis courts, two squash courts, and a spa.
-And if you are too lazy to walk, the hotel has golf carts that will take you around the property.
+It is a family-friendly resort with five outdoor swimming pools, a two-leveled water slide, a kids club with a trampoline and ballroom, several restaurants, three tennis courts, two squash courts, and a spa.
+And if you don’t feel like walking, the hotel has golf carts that will take you around the property.

 Click here for the latest prices

 Thira House has no swimming pool but is located only a short walk (10 min) from the beach, and there are plenty of restaurants nearby.
 It is on a quiet side street to the main road and perfect for a good night’s sleep.
 The rooms are spacious with a lovely private balcony and modern and chic designs.
 You will also have a fridge, microwave oven, kettle, and cups in your room, and you get to borrow free towels and mats to bring to the beach.
 Great value for your money (with free complimentary breakfast!).